a7a00/Stufts/Computer Science/Assignments/hw5/ReadMe.md

 # ReadMe for COMP 15 HW5
 ## Sorting Assignment

+#WHEN TALKING ABOUT THE NIGHTMARE THAT IS SORT4, MAKE SURE YOU MENTION WHY BOTTOM UP MERGESORT ISN'T GOOD.

 Every assignment you submit you will include a ReadMe file.
 The name could be ReadMe, readme, Read-me.txt, readME, ReadMe.md (the “.md” stands for “markdown,” which allows lightweight formatting) or almost